-- 1. The investment must be channeled through the national financial system, which means that the money must necessarily be sent via an international wire transfer. - 2.
+- a) When money is contributed to a Peruvian company: - 1.
+The investment must be channeled through the national financial system, which means that the money must necessarily be sent via an international wire transfer. - 2.
 The investment cannot be less than US\$ 10,000,000.00 (Ten million and 00/100 US Dollars) if it is made in the mining and hydrocarbon sectors, nor can it be less than US\$5,000,000.00 (Five million and 00/100 US Dollars) if it is made in the remaining sectors.
 The contribution must necessarily be made within a term of 2 years counted as from the date of signing of the stability agreement. - 3.
 The capitalization must necessarily be made after the legal stability agreement has been signed.
 If the capitalization has already been made, then it cannot be taken into account for purposes of the fulfillment of the obligations resulting from the signing of the legal stability agreement.
 However, in such event, the investment can be registered with Proinversión.